MicrosoftDocs/azure-ai-docs/articles/machine-learning/data-science-virtual-machine/how-to-track-experiments.md

 The deployment state should change from __transitioning__ to __healthy__.
 Additionally, the details section provides the REST endpoint and Swagger URLs that application developers can use to integrate your ML model into their apps.

-You can test the endpoint with [Postman](https://www.postman.com/), or you can use the Azure Machine Learning SDK:
+You can test the endpoint with the Azure Machine Learning SDK:

 [!INCLUDE [SDK v1](../includes/machine-learning-sdk-v1.md)]